Monday, January 10, 2022

 Despite the marked success of a more standardized (if still quite charming and comparatively well-planned) mass-market version of the colonial bungalow, Maclure continued tweaking his own designs in ways that ensured his buildings remained fresh and contemporary.
 One such bungalow - and a truly vast one at that - emerged in the form of Benvenuto (picture below) the garden home of Jenny and Robert Butchart (of Butchart Gardens fame) which Maclure evolved in a series of redesigns and additions between 1911 - 1925.
 Segger notes that we do not know definitively whether Maclure designed this house originally, but acknowledges that he may have.
 Intriguingly, the main bungalow incorporates many features closely associated with the paradigmatic form of these buildings, like the lifted edges of the large hipped roofs and the way the dormers echo that treatment.
 An undated photo (below, possibly from the thirties) shows Maclure's handiwork at the heart of a landscape that is much-appreciated by tourists and locals to this very day.

 This luxurious building has classy touches galore, from its carved sandstone motifs (by John Wills Bruce, a Scottish architectural sculptor) and wooden classical detailing to its magnificent stained glass windows.
-Originally Gabriola sported much-more extensive grounds, encompassing outbuildings and stables in a gardened landscape setting.
-And, apart from several insults inflicted due to conversion to high-end steakhouse (the famous Hy's) plus a modicum of casual disfiguring of features through repurposing and parceling into suites, Gabriola itself remains substantially intact, a living example of Maclure's arts-and-crafts credo and its period authenticity.
+Originally Gabriola sported much-more extensive grounds, placing it in a gardened landscape setting.
+And, apart from several insults inflicted due to conversion to a high-end steakhouse (the famous Hy's) plus a modicum of casual disfiguring of features through repurposing as suites, Gabriola itself remains substantially intact, a living example of Maclure's arts-and-crafts credo and period authenticity.
 Above all, it underscores his personal ability to realize a complete vision for a statement-house, working entirely through the hands of other artist-craftsmen.
-Gabriola has apparently now reverted to condo-suites (or is in the process of attempting this conversion) which may in fact comprise good recycling of this sort of luxury heritage (especially if its ongoing maintenance is worked adequately into the homeowner bargain); sadly, the price of this rescue is that a brutally modernist piece of visual flotsam will be inflicted on its already abbreviated grounds.
-I'm both sad, and yet glad, that it's being done - at least Maclure's artwork continues intact for future generations (and for a few lucky suite owners).
+Gabriola has apparently now reverted to condo-suites, which may in fact comprise healthy recycling of this form of luxury heritage (especially if its ongoing maintenance is worked adequately into the homeowner bargain); sadly, the price of this rescue is that a brutally modernist piece of visual flotsam has been inflicted on the already abbreviated grounds.
+I'm both sad, yet at the same time glad, that it's being done - at least Maclure's artwork continues intact for future generations (and for a few lucky suite owners).

-Whatever the commission Maclure accepted, he was disinclined to simply duplicate his prior designs: each one represented fresh opportunity to shape a building, an approach that required a continuously evolving design-vocabulary.
-The Captain Verner house (picture below) dating to 1912 and built in Duncan, BC illustrates this continuous updating of design-vocabulary in motion.
-This time we detect no lift at the edges of the roof, but here the dormer does repeat the main roof form.
-This time the walls sport prominent Tudor-boards (rather than the more subdued cedar shingles) in what seems a stark black-and-white contrast.
+Whatever the commission, Maclure was disinclined to simply duplicate prior designs: each one represented fresh opportunity to shape a building, an approach that required a continuously evolving design-vocabulary.
+The Captain Verner house (picture below) dating to 1912 and built in Duncan, BC illustrates this continuous updating of Maclure's design-vocabulary in motion.
+This time we detect no lift at the edges of the roof, but again the dormers echo the main roof form.
+This time the walls sport prominent Tudor-boards (rather than the more subdued look of cedar shingles) in what seems a stark black-and-white contrast.
 Tudor detail and Tudor allusions were themes Maclure explored expressively on many of his buildings, viewing these touches as 'appropriate form' for a design-commissioning public of British background.
 Where the earlier use of cedar shingles as siding expressed west coast arts-and-crafts values, the demonstrative black and white scheme now emphasizes the British connection more fully.

 This is the first of a series of articles about the colonial bungalow's history in Victoria, B.C., a British Pacific colony where the building type was indigenized early in its history.
 Built here and there as one of a palette of expatriate design choices, it typically involved an architect who gave it a more-or-less distinctive appearance, before it enjoyed a second flowering in the era of mass-produced bungalow-types built on spec in subdivisions.
 Victoria's Colonial Bungalow Fling (2) explores the colonial bungalow in its heyday, both its architect-designed and builder-designed incarnations, including the era when the novel California bungalow was introduced and rapidly took over the new home market.
 In this era, with the notable exception of Maclure and other local arts-and-crafts architects who designed high-style variants, the colonial bungalow tended increasingly towards a set of repeating features in a distinctive style that soon became conventionalized.
 In this sense, the colonial bungalow was truly engulfed by the California bungalow's rapid overall popularity, and over time it became just one of the choices on offer within the larger bungalow phenomenon.
 There are still many fine colonial bungalows standing in our midst today, contrived back in the building's heyday; many more of them should enjoy formal heritage protection than currently do, so they are more likely to be retained long-term as community assets.